 Andrew Do is Vietnamese-Canadian-American service designer and design researcher that is originally from Toronto, Canada.
 He applies a community-focused and human-centered lens to solve some gnarly civic problems that impact our public policies.
-He is currently a service designer with the City of Austin’s Office of Design & Delivery, and independently consults for a number of foundations on design research and policy research.
+He has been a service designer with the City of Austin’s Office of Design & Delivery, and independently consults for a number of foundations on design research and policy research.
 He holds a Master of Public Policy from the University of Toronto.
 In his spare time, he can be found championing small BIPOC-owned restaurants.

 ‘Co-Designing Trauma-Informed Services’

 This talk covers an approach to how to co-create trauma-informed services with people.
 It discusses what is meant by being trauma-informed and why this is important for inclusion.
 It also outlines a framework for thinking about how to hold space for trauma-informed co-creation processes.
 Finally, it discusses what this looks like against two real-world case studies: (1) redesigning a police complaints process, and (2) co-creating homelessness services for residents experiencing homelessness through a lived experience advisory committee.